douglas-george/timberhearth/storybook/story.md

 A ring of sigils blazed into the earth around Gabriel and Jessica, pushing the vines outward like a shield.
 The patch recoiled, writhing in fury.

-Jessica reached for him.
-“Ringtail—”
+Jessica reached for him. ”Ringtail—”

-“No time,” he growled.
-“Tell Whistlewing.
+“No time,” he growled. ”Tell Whistlewing.
 The seal is failing.
 The blight is awake.”

 Another vine lashed forward.
 Ringtail caught it with a clawed hand and flung it aside, but the effort dropped him to one knee.